cultpenguin/sippi-all/doc/matlab-interface.rst

     mps_plot_cpp(reals,O);

-If debug level is larger than one, then the number of temporary grids with different information, is alos visualized.
+If debug level is larger than one, then the number of temporary grids with different information, is also visualized.

 ::